thiagohp/tapestry-wymeditor/README.md

 tapestry-wymeditor
 ==================

-Package that provides an WYMeditor component for Apache Tapestry 5
+Package that provides an WYMeditor mixin for Apache Tapestry 5.